SelligentMarketingCloud/MobileSDK-Xamarin.Native.Android/README.md

 ## 2. Dependencies

 You will need to add dependencies necessary for your app to build by adding the nuggets listed below to your solutiton.
-The names here under are formatted as `[Package.Name].[version.number]`

 ###  Google packages: